PASTAplus/PEP/peps/pep-20.md

 To upload a thumbnail image for the above example, sending a multipart/form-data POST request to the endpoint `https://pasta.lternet.edu/package/thumbnail/https%3A%2F%2Fpasta.lternet.edu%2Fpackage%2Fdata%2Feml%2Fedi%2F100%2F1%2F23c8f9cce5a41d84ce7c2847a67070c2` with the thumbnail image embedded in the payload will associate the thumbnail image with the data package entity resource.
 Of course, an error will occur if the resource does not exist or if the user does not have permission to upload a thumbnail image to the resource.

-Sending a GET request to the same endpoint will return the thumbnail image in the response body.
+Sending a GET request to the same endpoint with the same resource URL will return the thumbnail image in the response body.

 ### EML `<additionalMetadata>` <a id="eml"></a> [^](#top)